-Except for uses and disclosures described in this notice, we will use and disclose your health information only with a written authorization from you.
-This includes, except for limited circumstances allowed by federal privacy law, not using or disclosing psychotherapy notes about you, selling your health information to others, or using or disclosing your health information for certain marketing communications, without your written authorization.
-Once you give us authorization to use or disclose your health information, you may take back or "revoke" your written authorization at any time in writing, except if we have already acted based on your authorization.
-For information on how to revoke your authorization, contact the phone number listed on your health plan ID card.
+Except for uses and disclosures described and limited as set forth in this notice, we will use and disclose your health information only with a written authorization from you.
+This includes, except for limited circumstances allowed by federal privacy law, not using or disclosing psychotherapy notes about you, selling your health information to others, or using or disclosing your health information for certain promotional communications that are prohibited marketing communications under federal law, without your written authorization.
+Once you give us authorization to release your health information, we cannot guarantee that the recipient to whom the information is provided will not disclose the information.
+You may take back or "revoke" your written authorization at any time in writing, except if we have already acted based on your authorization.
+To find out where to mail your written authorization and how to revoke an authorization, contact the phone number listed on your health plan ID card.